Area code 956

-North American area code 956 is a state of Texas telephone area code for numbers in the Brownsville, McAllen, Laredo and South Padre Island areas.
-It was created May 25, 1997, in a split from area code 210.
+Area code 956 is a telephone area code in the North American Numbering Plan for the Lower and Middle Rio Grande Valley regions in the U.S. state of Texas.
+The numbering plan area (NPA) includes the communities of Brownsville, McAllen, Laredo and South Padre Island.
+The area code was created on May 25, 1997, in a split of NPA 210.